expressjs/expressjs.com/en/advanced/security-updates.md

 The list below enumerates the Express vulnerabilities that were fixed in the specified version update.

+{% capture security-policy %}
-**NOTE**: If you believe you have discovered a security vulnerability in Express, please see [Security Policies and Procedures](/{{page.lang}}/resources/contributing.html#security-policies-and-procedures).
+If you believe you have discovered a security vulnerability in Express, please see [Security Policies and Procedures](/{{page.lang}}/resources/contributing.html#security-policies-and-procedures).
+{% endcapture %}

+{% include admonitions/note.html content=security-policy %}

 ## 4.x
   * 4.21.2